 The Advent Project is "committed to working ecumenically to restore Advent from four (4) to seven (7) weeks".
-They have some resources, including O Antiphons for seven weeks and candle-lighting devotions for home use.
+They have some resources, including O Antiphons for seven weeks and candle-lighting devotions for home use. (as of 5/5/2023 The Advent Project links have been compromised and flagged by Blogger, resulting in the unpublishing of this post.
+I've removed the links.
+Other extended Advent resources are available with a simple Google search.
+I invite you to look into that.)
 There's another service for home use here.

 Yes, this made my Advent wreath useless, but I've made one with more candles, pictured above, that will serve.
 The color of the candles is irrelevant, except the Christ candle in the center -which I haven't added yet- should be white.